 For an example from physics, the number of atoms in a container is a discrete quantity.
-It may be hard to measure how many atoms are there-in fact very hard-but there is an exact number of them.
+It may be hard to measure how many atoms are there, but there is an exact number of them.
 Counts of this nature can actually be done in some cases.

-But many quantities are CONTINUOUS at least at the macroscopic level.
+But many quantities are continuous at least at the macroscopic level.
 By continuous, we mean that the quantity can have any real number value: e.g., length and time.